Effective September 1, 2020

 Sole source.
 This method may be used when goods or services are economically available from only one responsible vendor and no other type of good or service will satisfy the Board's requirements.
 Extending the scope or term of an existing contract under this method is permissible only if it can be shown that award to another vendor is likely to result in substantial duplication of cost to the Board, and that those costs are not expected to be recovered through competition.

-Procurements made under this method must be requested by the director of the division or office (or his/her delegate2) that is funding the procurement and will be permitted only if approved by the Procurement Manager of Operations (PMO) in consultation with the CAO.
+Procurements made under this method must be requested by the director of the division or office (or their delegate2) that is funding the procurement and will be permitted only if approved by the Procurement Assistant Director (PAD) in consultation with the CAO.
 Legal Division review is required when the procurement exceeds $200,000 in any contract year.
-However, if the CFO (or his/her delegate) makes a request of any amount and is funding the procurement or if a request that exceeds $200,000 in any contract year is made by the General Counsel (or his/her delegate), the COO must decide whether a sole-source contract award is appropriate.
+However, if the CFO (or their delegate) makes a request of any amount and is funding the procurement or if a request that exceeds $200,000 in any contract year is made by the General Counsel (or their delegate), the COO must decide whether a sole-source contract award is appropriate.

 Except for procurements requested by the Division of Financial Management and the Office of the Chief Operating Officer, the CFO is authorized to approve directed purchases whose total contract value (i.e., the total cost of the contract including all option periods) does not exceed $250,000.
 All requests by the Division of Financial Management must be decided by the COO.
 The COO is authorized to approve directed purchases up to a total contract value of $1,000,000, provided that prior notification has been given to the Administrative Governor for any directed purchase whose total contract value exceeds $250,000.